rachelBonanno/CS20_StockTickerApp/README.md

-# StockTickerApp
+# StockTickerApp <br>
-CS 20 Web Programming Assignment 14: Stock Ticker App Node.js vs PHP- which do you prefer and WHY.
+CS 20 Web Programming Assignment 14: Stock Ticker App <br>
+Node.js vs PHP- which do you prefer and WHY. <br>
 I prefer Node.js because PHP made me sad on the inside and Nodejs doesn't make me feel like that.